 You’ll get a broad background in music theory and ear training, as well as the opportunity to hone your instrumental and performance skills.

 The Transfer Studies, A.A. allows you to explore different subjects or concentrate on a specific course plan that will best meet your in-state (and even some out-of-state) transfer goals.
 This option is particularly good if you are undecided in your ultimate career direction, not sure where you'd like to eventually transfer or just looking to complete general education requirements while "testing the waters" of a particular major.
 No matter what brings you to Transfer Studies, the result is a well-rounded associate degree preparing you for further studies and successful career.

 The following ensembles represent the performance component of the music program at AACC.

 This small choral group is selected by an audition process.
 If you’re selected, you’ll sing a diverse repertoire ranging from chant to vocal jazz.
 You’ll also join the AACC Concert Choir for master works of choral/orchestral literature.

 For information contact Douglas Byerly, associate professor.

 A student and community group of wind, brass and percussion players embracing traditional wind band and contemporary works, led by Paul Dembowski, adjunct faculty member and AACPS Music Magnet program department chair.

-Lively interpretations of contemporary and classical works, directed by Doug Byerly, associate professor.
+Lively interpretations of contemporary and classical works, directed by Douglas Byerly, associate professor.